microse-rpc/microse-py/README.md

 ## Generator Support

-When in the need to transfer large data, generator functions could be a great help, unlike general functions, which may block network traffic when transmitting large data since they send the data as a whole, generator functions, on the other hand, will transfer the data piece by piece.
+When in the need of transferring large data, generator functions could be a great help, unlike general functions, which may block network traffic when transmitting large data since they send the data as a whole, generator functions, on the other hand, will transfer the data piece by piece.